MAP Linhas Aéreas: Recent

 Until April 29, 2024, the air operator's certificate, brand, crew, two ATR 42-500 and one ATR 72-500 turboprops registered in the name of MAP Linhas Aéreas, remained in operation from its base in Eduardo Gomes International Airport.
-The first plane, registration PR-PDP (MSN 581), fulfilled contract no. 5900.0111285.19.2 for Petrobras and flied to Carauari and Porto Urucu.
+The first plane, registration PR-PDP (MSN 581), fulfilled contract no. 5900.0111285.19.2 for Petrobras and flew to Carauari and Porto Urucu.
 The second, PR-PDS (MSN 561), operated on an interchange basis with VOEPASS carrying out flights in the Northeast Region through a commercial agreement with LATAM Airlines.
-The third, PR-PDT (MSN 771), is also operating flights for VOEPASS Linhas Aéreas.
+The third, PR-PDT (MSN 771), was operating flights for VOEPASS Linhas Aéreas.

 On March 11, 2025, the National Civil Aviation Agency of Brazil suspended all operations of MAP and parent company Voepass due to management issues.
 On April 23, 2025, Voepass filed for bankruptcy protection, blaming financial woes caused by LATAM Airlines, reporting about 209.2 million reais ($36.78 million) in debt caused by the Flight 2283 crash.